CarstenAgerskov/Mycroft-intent-test-runner/README.md

 ## To do
 * Find out how best to report test results.
 Logs, exit codes, dashboard?
-* Add possibility to write tests in the "internal test format" for very powerfull tests.
 * Find a way to make the skill aware that the skill runner is initiating the request, to avoid execution code with side effects in the skill
 * Add support for "expected_dialog"
 * Could messages be lost using this implementation?